 Some say that your shots are better visible when playing at night in comparison to playing to daylight.
 Even though this depends hugely on the quality of the floodlights, it’s best to keep in mind that you can’t hit your shot 100 yards off-line and expect to find it somewhere in the rough.
 The floodlights are bright, yes, but they only light up the fairway and just a small part of the rough.
 So are you currently suffering a big slice?
 Just keep your driver in the bag and play it safe while playing golf at night.

 This also brings is to our next advice: don’t expect too much when playing night golf.
 Chances are you won’t play your best golf because you’re just not used to it.
 So try to make the game setup more friendly: play some nice side bets with your friends or play with two balls when you’re playing alone.
 And most of all: enjoy it.
 Because let’s be honest, playing golf at night is just really cool.

 Interested in a round of night golf?
-We’ve made a list below of all the golf courses where you can play golf at night time.
+We’ve made a list below of all the courses where you can play.
 Have you been lucky enough to spend a day at one of the venues below?
 Let us know how it was by reviewing it.
 Are you missing any golf courses to play in the dark?
 Please let us know in the comments below and we will add them to the list!

 *club has an inactive rating.
 This means that the club received did not receive enough reviews for us to give a reliable rating.
 Did you play a course with an inactive rating?
 You would help us out a lot if you could leave a review.